emu-russia/breaks/BreakingNESWiki_DeepL/PPU/hv.md

 - `carry_in`: input carry
 - `carry_out`: output carry
 - `out`: output of single counter bit
+- `/out`: output of single counter bit (inverted value).
+Used in carry optimization circuits.
 - `VC` (or `HC` at H-Counter): the clear signal of the entire counter.
 This clearing method is used to control counter clearing from the H/V FSM circuit side.
 - `RES`: general reset signal.
 This is the global reset signal of all sequential PPU circuits.
 - `PCLK`: Pixel Clock